-The best way to ensure that you know what features you need in the digital platform you are going to choose is to conduct a SWOT analysis along with your team.
-SWOT or Strengths, Weaknesses, Opportunities and Threats analysis is a holistic and complete analysis of the organization that will identify what the organization lacks in its current state.
+The best way to ensure that you know what features you need in the digital platform you choose is to conduct a SWOT analysis along with your team.
+SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis is a holistic and complete analysis of the organization that will identify what the organization lacks in its current state.
 It helps the transformation team look at a complete picture and understand the business needs better.
 Once it is clear what is helping the business and what is holding it back, it becomes easier to make decisions on choosing the right tools to use.

 Resistance to change

 Resistance has been widely acknowledged as one of the causes behind the failure of organizational change strategies.
 However, there is a positive side to resistance and tapping into how people feel about the transformation can build commitment and participation.

 Resistance to transformation occurs on three dimensions: cognitive, emotional and behavioral.
 Cognitive resistance stems from the individual’s perceptions and beliefs surrounding the change.
 Signs of cognitive resistance include an unwillingness to participate in or communicate about change activities.